Arts-of-coding/cPredictor/README.md

 To run the container locally you will need a computer with at least 28 GB of RAM and a 4-core processor.

 The documentation will be extended and improved upon in later versions.

+## How to cite
+When using this software package, please correctly cite the accompanied DOI under "Citation": https://zenodo.org/doi/10.5281/zenodo.10621121